shingo-ohki/webcamoid_wiki/Deploy-and-create-self-contained-binary-packages.md

 - **Portable**: This package is simply a compressed file containing a RBS (Raw Binary Structure) where you have direct access to all required dependencies (executable, libraries, plugins, etc.), this allow you to tweak Webcamoid, for example, removing plugins you don't need, adding new plugins, making tests and debug, and so on.
 This also serves as a package that can be carried between different computers.
 - **Installable**: This package adds an installer GUI to the RBS, so you just need to follow the classic click-click-istall procedure to install Webcamoid on the computer.
 The package is designed to install Webcamoid in a fixed place, and modify the environment according to that place, integrating Webcamoid to it (creating shortcuts, menu entries, adding new icons, etc.).
 - **AppImage**: Only available for GNU/Linux, this package contains the RBS but bundled inside a static ELF executable, this is a portable package, but unlike **Portable** package, this package is perceived and treated as an unique entity, and the AppImage protect and preserves the RBSs internal file permissions from file systems that doesn't support *nix file permissions (like FAT or NTFS).
 Also, the AppImage allow you to extract, modify and repack the RBS if you want.
+- **Android APK**: Only available for Android targets.
+This produces an APK ready to use in Android.

 ## Supported build and target systems ##